The official blog of the Lung Institute.

 Pulmonary fibrosis symptoms vary from person to person.
 Sometimes they can progress very quickly, while other people will experience moderate symptoms for years.
 The most common complaint of people with pulmonary fibrosis is experiencing shortness of breath.
 Other common symptoms include: coughing, weakness, fatigue, achy joints and weight loss.

-The Lung Institute is the leading provider of stem cell therapy for COPD and pulmonary fibrosis in the United States.
-The treatments are minimally invasive, outpatient procedures where stem cells are harvested from a patient’s own body.
+The Lung Institute is the leading provider of cellular therapy for COPD and pulmonary fibrosis in the United States.
+The treatments are minimally invasive, outpatient procedures where cells are harvested from a patient’s own body.

-If you or a loved one is suffering from respiratory problems such as COPD or pulmonary fibrosis, we’d be happy to tell you more about how stem cell therapy has helped many others.
+If you or a loved one is suffering from respiratory problems such as COPD or pulmonary fibrosis, we’d be happy to tell you more about how cellular therapy has helped many others.
 Contact us today to speak with a patient coordinator.